Aromatherapy School - Field of Lavender to make Lavender Essential Oils

 Generally Low

 In simple terms, when choosing an essential oil, one wants high therapeutic value and low toxicity.
 There are many different compounds within each of the major categories - altogether there are several hundred individual chemical substances that are found in essential oils.
 This makes it difficult to evaluate oils chemically.
-Even though a chromatograph may show only a few of the constituents of an oil, one still needs knowledge of many individual substances and their properties to read a chromatograph.
+Even though a chromatograph may show only a few of the constituents of an oil, one still needs knowledge of many individual substances and their properties to read a GC-MS reports.

 Here is why: A "good" Lavender contains a high proportion of esters and alcohols and a low proportion of camphor.
 The esters are especially prized in Lavender.
-"The constituents of different species differ in their content of the ester, linalyl acetate due to altitude.
+"The constituents of different species differ in their content of the ester linalyl acetate due to altitude.
 If lavender is grown above 2,000 feet, the ester content is increased, producing a more valuable oil." - quoted from the textbook for Aromatherapy Certification of the Australasian College of Herbal Studies.

 Both the Provence and Dalmatian Lavenders are high in Linalool - a terpenoid alcohol that is low in toxicity and has good antiviral and antibacterial properties.
 Both are also low in camphor, which is a ketone and therefore a strong irritant.
 However even a quick glance at the charts shows that the Lavender from Provence is MUCH higher in Linalyl Acetate, an ester which is very low in toxicity and is highly valued for it's therapeutic effects.
 It is Linalyl Acetate which gives Lavender its' famous calming properties.
 Therefore, while either of these lavenders will have good antiviral and antibacterial properties, the Lavender Provence has outstanding calming and antispasmodic properties whereas the Lavender Dalmatian will have a less calming effect.